OliverKingz/NetPractice/README.md

 ### Network Devices & Routing

-- **Switches:** Connect multiple devices within the same network, distributing data packets to their intended recipients.
+- **Switches:** Simple devices that connect multiple devices within the **same network**.
+They don't route traffic between different networks.
-- **Routers:** Essential for communication between different networks.
-A router has multiple interfaces, each connecting to a different network.
+- **Routers:** Essential for connecting **different networks**.
+Each router interface connects to a distinct subnet.
-- **Routing Table:** Each router maintains a routing table that tells it the paths to various networks.
-It consists of:
+- **Routing Tables:** Every device (hosts and routers) needs a routing table to know where to send traffic.
-  - **Destination:** The target network address (e.g., 190.3.2.252/30) or 0.0.0.0/0 (for a default route to any unknown network).
+  - **Destination (`0.0.0.0/0` or `default`):** Use this for a "default route" when a device needs to send traffic to _any_ network it doesn't have a more specific route for.
+This typically points to its directly connected router.
+  - **Specific Destination:** For routers, you'll need specific routes to networks they are not directly connected to, pointing to the "next hop" router that can reach that destination.
-  - **Next Hop:** The IP address of the next router in the path to the destination network.
+  - **Next Hop:** The IP address of the _directly connected_ router interface that traffic should be sent to.

 ### How Networks Work Together